Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 Pomegranate contains several components that may support recovery:

-- Tannins, which can help tighten intestinal lining and reduce loose stools
+- Tannins, which may help tighten the intestinal lining and reduce looseness

 - Anti-inflammatory properties, which may calm irritated intestines